georgmartius/vid.stab/README.md

 For using vidstab library with ffmpeg, ffmpeg must to be configured using `--enable-libvidstab ` option.

+Additionally, in order to build ffmpeg with the vid.stab library the following must be installed:

+ * yasm
+ * pkg-config
+ * cmake

 ### Default Build and Installation:
 ##### Installing vidstab library: